mckennapsean/dissertation/content/07-reflect.md

 compare visual narrative flows.
 As a result of these studies, we established guidelines to utilize animation and visuals to increase engagement, implications for the _make_ and _deploy_ activities.
-While the design activity framework can describe these guidelines succintly, the nested model extension [@Meyer] elucidates this limitation, since the stories could be viewed as stacks of blocks, and the user study guidelines were shown to be effective for only a single story rather than generalized across many different stories.
+While the design activity framework can describe these guidelines succinctly, the nested model extension [@Meyer] elucidates this limitation, since the stories could be viewed as stacks of blocks, and the user study guidelines were shown to be effective for only a single story rather than generalized across many different stories.